-Annual Drinking Water Quality Report for 2013 Village of Montgomery Water System 133 Clinton Street, Montgomery, NY (Federal ID 3503542)
+Annual Drinking Water Quality Report for 2014 Village of Montgomery Water System 133 Clinton Street, Montgomery, NY (Federal ID 3503542)

-This report is basically the same as the reports you have received in the past, very little has changed.
-Testing of our water supply system to be sure the drinking water that the Village of Montgomery delivers to your home or business remains safe, continues.
-The Department of Public Works will be flushing hydrants beginning with the week of April 14th - April 18th 2014.
+Testing of our water supply system is done to be sure the drinking water that the Village of Montgomery delivers to your home or business remains safe.
+The Department of Public Works will be flushing hydrants from April 13th - April 17th 2015.
 Again, you will experience some brown water during this period.
 When the brown water occurs, run your water until it clears, (usually about 5 minutes).